kubernetes/community/sig-apps/README.md

 -->
 # Apps Special Interest Group

-Covers deploying and operating applications in Kubernetes.
-We focus on the developer and devops experience of running applications in Kubernetes.
-We discuss how to define and run apps in Kubernetes, demo relevant tools and projects, and discuss areas of friction that can lead to suggesting improvements or feature requests.
+SIG Apps Covers deploying and operating applications in Kubernetes with a focus on the application developer and application operator experience.
+For more information on the scope and processes for SIG Apps please see the [charter](https://github.com/kubernetes/community/blob/master/sig-apps/Charter.md).

 ## Meetings
 * Regular SIG Meeting: [Mondays at 9:00 PT (Pacific Time)](https://zoom.us/my/sig.apps) (weekly).
 [Convert to your timezone](http://www.thetimezoneconverter.com/?t=9:00&tz=PT%20%28Pacific%20Time%29).